visionnlp/VisionNLP-Courses/SQL for Data Analytics/README.md

 # Course: SQL for Data Analytics - with SQL Server

+Are you a data scientist or Data Analyst interested in learning more about how to analyze data and improve your SQL skills?
+Then this live online course is for you.

+**SQL for Data Analysis - with SQL Server** is a online class taught live by experts from leading Companies like Bajaj.

+**What you will learn:** (detailed syllabus is mentioned below)
+- SQL, DBMS and SQL Server Detailed Understanding
+- SQL Queries Clauses
+- Data Manipulation
+- Operators & in-built functions
+- Create DB
+- SQL joins & Many more.

+All participants completing the course receive a *certificate* and access to the WhatsApp community.

+**Dates**: August 20, August 21, August 27, August 28

+**Session time**:  7.30PM to 9:30PM IST

+**Who can attend**: Data scientists, machine learning engineers, data analysts, Data Engineers, BI Developers, Students.

+**Benefits**: Doubt clearing sessions, Career Avice, Certifiction, Live Projects, Assignments

 ## Syllabus
 ### 1. SQL Brief  (30 mins)
 - What is SQL